The Ultimate Guide to House Sitting Jobs: Part 2 | The Best Website and a Stellar Profile

 Mind My House - An international house sitting website that’s been around since 2005.
 The website is well designed, although lacks a few finishing touches.
 An assortment of house sits to choose from, the majority are concentrated in the United States and Europe. $20 annual fee for house sitters and free for homeowners.

 House Carers - Around since 2000, this house sitting website features house sitting jobs around the world.
-Being one of the original platforms comes with a usability cost as the user interface is a bit more challenging to navigate. $50 annual fee for house sitters and free for homeowners.
+Being one of the original platforms comes with a user interface and experience cost, since the site is a bit more challenging to navigate. $50 annual fee for house sitters and free for homeowners.

 HouseSit Match - International house sitting website with a majority of house sit listings focused in the UK, Spain, and Australia.
 Membership includes free identity checks, however the search features and filters are limited.
 With two levels of service, both homeowners and house sitters pay either an annual fee of £49 or £79.